openebs/community/GOVERNANCE.md

 * Understanding of how the team works (policies, processes for testing and code review, etc)
 * Understanding of the project's code base and coding and documentation style

-Mainy maintainers work full-time (or majority-of-time) in the project.
-Every new maintainer is expected to have the same availability, committment and responsiveness as the existing maintainers.
+Many maintainers work full-time (or majority-of-time) in the project.
+Every new maintainer is expected to have the same availability, commitment and responsiveness as the existing maintainers.

 Process for assigning a new maintainer:
 1. Candidate is nominated by an existing maintainer at a weekly maintainers meeting